Stephanie's Experience in Natural Birth (Labor & Delivery) with Essential Oils Blog

 7. I brought an after delivery blend of Coconut Oil, Helichrysum, Frankincense & Lavender to massage into areas to help with stretch marks and healing as well as to help with postpartum contractions/cramping pains.

-8. I also read about the benefits of soaking feminine pads in a solution of Witch Hazel, 10 drops Lavender and 10 drops Frankincense and then freezing them to assist with pain and healing during postpartum recovery.
+8. I also read about the benefits of soaking feminine pads in a solution of Witch Hazel, carrier oil, 10 drops Lavender and 10 drops Frankincense and then freezing them to assist with pain and healing during postpartum recovery.

 Of course you will be busy after your little one arrives, but when life gets to a normal rhythm, I’d love to hear how everything went for you.
 Don’t hesitate to reach out if you have any other questions as well.
 The links to the music and books I used are listed below.